-- Location privacy concerns arise since the location typically needs to be communicated at least to some level of accuracy to obtain the right context information. - Content privacy issues occur since shared information will be available at some "central" location and thus easily subject to censorship (a mixed blessing). - Connectivity to the infrastructure becomes a prerequisite that is often limiting, especially for traveling users who may face high roaming charges, unavailability of data services, or simply no network coverage. - Geographic validity: locally relevant content may be of little concern to the rest of the world; storing it in some
+- Location privacy concerns arise since the location typically needs to be communicated at least to some level of accuracy to obtain the right context information. - Content privacy issues occur since shared information will be available at some "central" location and thus easily subject to censorship (a mixed blessing). - Connectivity to the infrastructure becomes a prerequisite that is often limiting, especially for traveling users

-- well-accessible location may not be of much use. - Temporal validity: Information may only be valid for a limited amount of time; yet, centrally stored content rarely is tagged using expiry information, leading to the content never being deleted-yet, quite frequently never being read either (WORN, write-once, read never). - User identification of some kind is usually applied to limit the amount of data posted and creates some sense of responsibility towards the service provider.
+- who may face high roaming charges, unavailability of data services, or simply no network coverage. - Geographic validity: locally relevant content may be of little concern to the rest of the world; storing it in some well-accessible location may not be of much use. - Temporal validity: Information may only be valid for a limited amount of time; yet, centrally stored content rarely is tagged using expiry information, leading to the content never being deleted-yet, quite frequently never being read either (WORN, write-once, read never). - User identification of some kind is usually applied to limit the amount of data posted and creates some sense of responsibility towards the service provider.

 In this paper, we propose and analyze a fully distributed variant of an ephemeral content sharing service, solely dependent on the mobile devices in the vicinity using principles of opportunistic networking, built upon our earlier reported work-in-progress [2].
-Any user may create content and define its geographic origin, and validity radius-that together define the anchor zone in which content is meaningful-plus an expiration time.
-The creator's device starts disseminating the content to its neighbors within the validity radius, as do other nodes, reducing the replication and increasing the deletion probability as a function of the Euclidean distance from the origin.
+Any user may create content and define its geographic origin, and validity radiusthat together define the anchor zone in which content is meaningful-plus an expiration time.
+1 The creator's device starts disseminating the content to its neighbors within the validity radius, as do other nodes, reducing the replication and increasing the deletion probability as a function of the Euclidean distance from the origin.
 As long as there are enough supportive mobile devices around in the anchor zone to replicate and store a piece of content, it floats.
-Other mobile nodes interested in some type of content will be able to obtain a copy when they get "in range" of a particular piece of content and have either a copy disseminated to them or obtain one by means of a onehop query.
-When the node density becomes too low (even temporarily), the content will disappear ("sink").
+Other mobile nodes interested in this piece of content-because of its location or because its metadata matches what they are looking for-will be able to obtain a copy when they get "in range", i.e., enter its anchor zone, and have a copy disseminated to them.2 When the node density becomes too low (even temporarily), the content will disappear (it sinks).

-The net result is a best effort service for floating content in which: 1) information dissemination is geographically limited 2) the lifetime and spreading of information depends on interested nodes being available in the target zone of a particular content item; 3) traffic can only be created and caused locally, thus limiting DoS effects; and 4) content can only be added, but not deleted, so that security issues are kept outside the system.2 We expect that such as simple mechanism will allow creating more sophisticated services on top.
+The net result is a best effort service for floating content in which: 1) information dissemination is geographically limited 2) the lifetime and spreading of information depends on interested nodes being available in the anchor zone of a particular content item; 3) traffic can only be created and caused locally, thus limiting DoS effects; and 4) content can only be added, but not deleted, so that security issues are kept outside the system.3 We expect that such as simple mechanism will allow creating more sophisticated services on top.